civicindustries/civicinsight.com/jobs/ruby-on-rails-developer.md

 * Experience with Ruby on Rails

-* Based in or near San Francisco, CA. Must be local for atleast three months
+* Based in or near San Francisco, CA. Must be local for atleast three months.

 * Strong understanding writing RSpec tests